Skip to Main Content

 Workshop Theme: Canada First?
 Charting a path forward for improved regional integration and coordinated energy planning

 Historically, Canadian energy trade has been North-South with regions trading with partners in U.S. markets.
 An alternative vision is gaining momentum.
 A Canada First strategy would enhance energy security, promote economic growth and reduce emissions through intra-regional integration.
 A Canada First strategy would involve investment in a network of interconnected transmission and pipeline upgrades.
-It would strengthen connections between provinces through advancing low-carbon energy and resource development through new partnerships between the federal and provincial governments, and with Indigenous communities.
+It would strengthen connections between provinces through advancing low-carbon energy and resource development through new partnerships between the federal and provincial governments and with Indigenous communities.

 This workshop will explore the opportunities and challenges for Canada in pursuing investment in a Canada First energy strategy.